BeomjinSouth/Rubric/README.md

 1. **Pre-Step: Teaching Philosophy and Direction**
    - Teachers upload one or more files (PDF, HWP, Docs, TXT, etc.) along with notes describing the overall teaching philosophy.
-   - The server stores the files, extracts any readable text (PDF and DOCX supported), and summarizes the combined notes.
+   - The server stores the files, extracts any readable text (PDF, DOCX and basic HWP support), and summarizes the combined notes.
 This summary is used as context in later stages.

 2. **Lesson Design Chat**
    - Teachers chat with the system using the Gemini API to discuss lesson structure and assessments.